passcert-project/server/SETUP.md

 ### Editing user secrets - Visual Studio on macOS

-Open a terminal and navigate to the project directory.
+Open a terminal and navigate to the project directory, like `src/<project-name>`.
+For our setup, only `src/Identity` and `src/Api` are relevant.

 Once there, initiate and create the blank user secrets file by running:

 ```bash
 dotnet user-secrets init